dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 - `-H, --hostname <string>`: The hostname for your Postgres database instance (required).
 - `-p, --port [number]`: The connection port for your Postgres database instance (default: `5432`).
 - `-W, --password [string]`: The password for the `dbosadmin` role.
 If not provided, will be prompted on the command line.
 Passwords must contain 8 or more characters.
 - `--enable-timetravel`: Enable time travel for your database instance.
-Please follow [our instructions](../cloud-tutorials/byod-management#enabling-time-travel) to set up your database before using this option.
+If you are using a linked database, please follow [our instructions](../cloud-tutorials/byod-management#enabling-time-travel) to set up your database before using this option.

 ---